aitsoftwaredesign/project4-Misbah-Rizaee/README.md

 JavaScript, HTML and CSS are the technologies I needed to create the UI for my project from Scratch.
 Working with different technologies and putting them together resulted in a responsive multipages web app.

 ## Database
 The data for my project is stored in amazon RDS database.
-The main reason I decided to switch from local MySQL container to amazin RDS is that there is no chance of data loss.
+The main reason I decided to switch from local MySQL container to amazin RDS is that there is no chance of data loss using amazon RDS.

 ![Image of Architecture](/Images/Architecture.png)